Bioavailability: In pharmacology

-Bioavailability is a term used to describe the percentage of an administered dose of a xenobiotic that reaches the systemic circulation.
+Bioavailability is a term used to describe the percentage of an administered dose of a xenobiotic that reaches the systemic circulation unchanged.

 It is denoted by the letter f (or, if expressed in percent, by F).

 In nutritional science

 In nutritional science, which covers the intake of nutrients and non-drug dietary ingredients, the concept of bioavailability lacks the well-defined standards associated with the pharmaceutical industry.
 The pharmacological definition cannot apply to these substances because utilization and absorption is a function of the nutritional status and physiological state of the subject, resulting in even greater differences from individual to individual (inter-individual variation).
 Therefore, bioavailability for dietary supplements can be defined as the proportion of the administered substance capable of being absorbed and available for use or storage.